How the U.S. Armed Forces Monitor Tactical IT Deployments

 High on the list of network engineering nightmares is a business critical process failing because it didn’t receive adequate bandwidth.
 With applications, users and data competing for bandwidth, how do you assure your business-critical applications are getting the bandwidth they need for optimum performance?
 The best approach is a combination of network QoS (Quality of Service) policies and bandwidth utilization monitoring.

-Today we announced the results of our Summertime Blues Survey.
-The findings reveal that IT pros felt the heat this summer as they worked to keep networks buzzing along for remote workers.
-The study confirmed that most organizations see a significant expansion in the number of remote workers throughout the summer months, which can make the job of a network manager or sysadmin more difficult.
+Summertime Blues Survey's findings reveal that IT pros felt the heat this summer as they worked to keep networks buzzing along for remote workers.

 The NCAA March Madness tournament is officially underway, and players and coaches aren’t the only ones who need to be ready.
 With a majority of the initial games taking place during business hours, IT departments across every industry know that this means increased stress on the network and decreased employee productivity.
 Last year, March Madness Live delivered an unprecedented 64 million live video streams, which netted out to about 13.5 million hours of live video consumption.